simonhw/gardening-services/README.md

 Allowing users to sort reviews based on their ratings would be of benefit to the prospective customer.
 Seeing the number of 5 stars reviews compared to number of lower star reviews can influence a customer's purchase more than the average rating itself.
 Since this is a gardening and landscaping website, being able to sort reviews by the season they were written in would help customer's understand how the business performs various services in different conditions.

 #### Updating Website Content
 Staff users would be able to directly edit website content from the front-end.
-This would involve a button in the navbar that toggles an "Editing Mode" for the current page.
-Edit buttons would be displayed next to blocks of text which when clicked would enable the staff user to update or delete text.
+Content models would be created to store the text on the database allowing staff to update the database using forms.
+Staff would have access to a button in the navbar that toggles an "Editing Mode" for the current page.
+Edit buttons would be displayed next to blocks of text which when clicked would enable the staff user to update or delete the content.
 The text would be edited in a form that is displayed in a modal.
-When submitted the text content of the form could replace the previous text using JavaScript code and functions such as `.innerHTML()`.
+When submitted successfully, the database would be updated and the new content displayed when the page reloads.

 ## Technologies Used
 ### Languages